AdityarajBelhe03/Mini-Clinical-AI-Assistant/README (1).md

 ## 👨‍⚕️ Author

-Made with ❤️ by Abhiraj
+Made with ❤️ by Adityaraj Sanjay Belhe
-📧 abhiraj.gadade@uma.edu.pe
+📧 adityarajbelhe007@gmail.com

 ---

-## 📄 License

-MIT License